water54/openlocate-android/README.md

 * INTERNET - Required to open network sockets.
 * ACCESS_WIFI_STATE - Required to access information about Wi-Fi networks.

+## How OpenLocate Works

+OpenLocate initialises a  background service alongside your application.
+This background service collects  and transmits location updates.

+The location updates rely on Google Play Services' `Fused Location Provider`.
+The Fused Location Provider API allows the user to select a “quality of service” that determines the accuracy and battery drain of location updates.
+By default, OpenLocate sets a enhanced for battery performance while maintaining acceptable location update accuracy.

+The location collection interval is set at a default of 3 minutes.
+Actual  location updates received can be more frequent than this however, as OpenLocate will  receive passive fixes (location updates triggered by other applications) if there are any.

+In order to minimize battery usage and network traffic to your server, the location updates are not transmitted immediately, but rather batched locally for sending at a defined interval.
+The default transmission interval is one hour.
+Once successfully transmitted, the location updates are no longer stored on the device.

 ## Installation

 ### Adding to your project